Annelids - Segmented Worms

 Annelids are divided into 3 groups (2 of which are terrestrial)

-- Class: Hirudinidea - Leeches
+- Subclass: Hirudinidea - Leeches

 - Class: Polychaeta (pol-ee-keets) - Marine worms